Lately, Instagram seems to have become the app that everybody LOVES to hate on but in my honest opinion they’re probably just not doing it right!

 This doesn’t mean you need to leave random comments on every single person’s posts.
 Au contraire!
 I usually leave comments on posts that resonate with me and it’s hard to do that if you skipped past curating your feed to follow people who post content that’s remotely meaningful.

-I have to say, the community of young melanin queens slaying the travel game that I have curated on my feed are some of the most uplifting women I’ve come across.
+I have to say, the community of young melanin queens slaying the travel game that I have curated on my feed is filled with some of the most uplifting women I’ve come across.
 Interacting with their accounts through the content they share has resulted in some genuine connections that have resulted in some wonderful travel moments for me over the last year and you can get the same value out of your Instagram too.

 Share.
 Share.
 Share.